orionrobots/orionrobots.github.io/wiki/printed_circuit_boards.md

 <h1 id="Making_PCB_s">Making PCB's</h1>
 <p>However - they are not without problems.
 First - you need to either own your own etching kit, or know someone else with one.
 Etching is something that is potentially very dangerous, and the fluids need to be treated with a great deal of care.
 You will require gloves, an etch-proof tray and a good, ventilated place to put them in between etches.
 You will also need some sort of neutralizer for the etching fluid.
 </p>
-<p>If you are new to this, although it may be cheaper to make your own, it is recommended you use an online supplier - they normally provide free auto-routing <a class="wiki" href="/wiki/cad.html" title="Computer Aided Design">CAD</a> software, and it is a lot less messier - for advanced boards, or any quantity - you will definately find them cheaper.
+<p>If you are new to this, although it may be cheaper to make your own, it is recommended you use an online supplier - they normally provide free auto-routing <a href="/wiki/cad.html" title="Computer Aided Design">CAD</a> software, and it is a lot less messier - for advanced boards, or any quantity - you will definately find them cheaper.
 </p>
-<p>If you are set on making your own at home, please read the <a class="wiki" href="/wiki/robot_building_safety.html" title="Building robots can be dangerous - tips to help your safety">Safety Guide</a> first.
+<p>If you are set on making your own at home, please read the <a href="/wiki/robot_building_safety.html" title="Building robots can be dangerous - tips to help your safety">Safety Guide</a> first.
 </p>
 <p>To create a PCB, you need to apply an etch-mask to a copper clad board.
 An etch mask basically stops the etching fluid from working on covered areas of the board.
 </p>